SICSS-WITS-StAndrews

 Juliana Chukwunonso Onuh

-Juliana Chukwunonso Onuh is both a PhD student and a lecturer in Population Geography at the University of Nigeria, Nsukka.
+Juliana is both a PhD student and a lecturer in Population Geography at the University of Nigeria, Nsukka.
 She holds Bachelor’s and Master’s degrees in Geography, with research interests and focus on migration, displacement, population health, spatial inequality, and livelihoods.
 She has worked on multidisciplinary projects with organisations such as UNESCO, UNDP, and Viable Knowledge Masters and has been published in peer-reviewed journals on her area of interest.
 She is a recipient of academic mobility and travel grants and is active in professional associations such as IUSSP and UAPS.

 Image of Mercy Shoko